13 essential ecommerce metrics: How to track them and set KPIs for an online store

 Setting KPIs for some of the following metrics can positively impact your business’s growth, but you have to measure them accurately and have a well-thought-out performance improvement plan.

-We’ve divided the most important e-commerce indicators into 4 categories: acquisition, conversion, transaction, and retention.
+We’ve divided the most important ecommerce analytics metrics into 4 categories: acquisition, conversion, transaction, and retention.

 1. Customer acquisition metrics